Bucklin logo items to show your interest in American history.

 been for several generations --- except for brother Isaac, who changed his

-family's spelling to an "e" to be Bucklens!.
+family's spelling to an "e" to be Bucklen!

-apparently was no animosity that caused John Knight's father to distinguish himself from his
+apparently was no animosity that caused Jeremiah and Isaac to distinguish

 ancestors, siblings, aunts and uncles by using a different spelling.